uniqname/react-component-generator/readme.md

 ## Module Template

-The project template this CLI uses can be found at .
+The project template this CLI uses can be found at https://github.com/uniqname/react-component-template.

+A given version of the template can be synced with this generator by running `npm run download-template -- --tag <tag name>`

 ## Contributing